 You must submit your online application for the PhD programme by the scholarship closing date.
 Please note you will not be able to access the scholarship application form unless you have applied for admission to the University of Edinburgh.

 The online scholarship application form is located in EUCLID and can be accessed via MyEd, our web-based information portal.

 When logging in to MyEd, you will need your University User Name (UUN) and password.
 If you require assistance, please see the University's Student Systems support pages or contact our Admissions team at firstname.lastname@example.org

 Award announcement date

-Applications should be made by 17th April 2017.
-Shortlisted candidates should expect to attend an interview either in person or on the telephone or via Skype, or to have been interviewed already by a potential supervisor.
+Shortlisted candidates should expect to attend an interview either in person, on the telephone or via Skype, or to have been interviewed already by a potential supervisor.

-Recipients of the scholarships are usually announced approximately on 10 May.
+Recipients of the scholarships are expected to be announced after 30 April.